charlesmalafosse/aws-elasticbeanstalk-ml-server/README.md

 * An AWS account.
 Create an AWS account (it's free) before the meetup.
 Accounts are usually activated within a few minutes, but the process might take up to 24 hours.
 * Basic knowledge of Python
 * Willingness to spend a few cents to use AWS resources.
 Please note however that AWS ElasticBeanstalk is free and other resources might fall under AWS free tier program.

+# Overview of what we'll need to deploy our model

+To deploy our model we will need to use:
+* AWS Elastic Beanstalk, a web application deployment service
+* FastText, a Facebook Research library for text classification.
+* Python, and in particular Flask, a micro web framework.
+It is classified as a microframework because it does not require particular tools or libraries.

 ## AWS Elastic Beanstalk